In the Custody of Strangers: Plot

 Based on a true story.
 Danny Caldwell is an angry small-town teen whose father, Frank, has been laid off and can't find a decent job.
 His mother, Sandy, works in order to provide for the family of five.
 Danny, frustrated with the town, tries to get work or leave the town to find a decent job, but often butts heads with Frank, whose staunch perception is that allowing his son to go to work is a threat to his masculinity.
 In other words, a father should provide for the family, not his wife, and certainly not the boy.

-So, Danny and Frank are frequently at odds and, as a result, the teen indulges in a lot of trouble.
+So, Danny and Frank are frequently at odds and, as a result, the teen indulges in a lot of trouble including criminal mischief and petty theft.
 One night, while Danny is out joyriding while drunk, he hits a police car, and it lands him in jail.
 Frank supposes that maybe a night in jail is just what Danny needs to straighten up.
-However, due to events that happen while Danny is incarcerated, he ends up spending six weeks in jail on assault charges.
+However, due to subsequent events that happen while Danny is incarcerated, he ends up spending six weeks in jail on assault charges.
+He struggles with a backed up probation department, isolation due to laws prohibiting contact between juvenile and adult prisoners under the guise of protection and a frustrated warden played excellently by Kenneth McMillan who wants nothing more than to keep Danny out of the adult jail, but whose hands are tied by the court.

 Meanwhile, Frank gets a job in Ohio and the family has to move.
 At Danny's trial, the assault charges are dropped and he is charged only with drunk driving and operating without a license.
 He is sentenced to time served and released.
 His parents realize the mistake of leaving their son in jail, and tell the people in the courtroom that they really need to change how they treat children that come to them.
 Danny returns home to his family, but is forever changed by his time in jail.